Canary Islands: Canarian nationalism

+Defense

+The defense of the territory is the responsibility of the Spanish Armed Forces.
+Components of the Army, Navy, Air Force and the Civil Guard are based in the territory.

 After the establishment of a democratic constitutional monarchy in Spain, autonomy was granted to the Canaries via a law passed in 1982, with a newly established autonomous devolved government and parliament.
 In 1983, the first autonomous elections were held.
 The Spanish Socialist Workers' Party (PSOE) won.
-In the 2007 elections, the PSOE gained a plurality of seats, but the nationalist Canarian Coalition and the conservative Partido Popular (PP) formed a ruling coalition government.

 Capitals

 At present, the Canary Islands is the only autonomous community in Spain that has two capitals: Santa Cruz de Tenerife and Las Palmas de Gran Canaria, since the Statute of Autonomy of the Canary Islands was created in 1982.

 The political capital of the archipelago did not exist as such until the nineteenth century.
 The first cities founded by the Europeans at the time of the conquest of the Canary Islands in the 15th century were: Telde (in Gran Canaria), San Marcial del Rubicón (in Lanzarote) and Betancuria (in Fuerteventura).
 These cities boasted the first European institutions present in the archipelago, including Catholic bishoprics.
 Although, because the period of splendor of these cities developed before the total conquest of the archipelago and its incorporation into the Crown of Castile never had a political and real control of the entire Canary archipelago.

 The function of a Canarian city with full jurisdiction for the entire archipelago only exists after the conquest of the Canary Islands, although originally de facto, that is, without legal and real meaning and linked to the headquarters of the Canary Islands General Captaincy.

 Las Palmas de Gran Canaria was the first city that exercised this function.
 This is because the residence of the Captain General of the Canary Islands was in this city during part of the sixteenth and seventeenth centuries.
 In May 1661, the Captain General of the Canary Islands, Jerónimo de Benavente y Quiñones, moved the headquarters of the captaincy to the city of San Cristóbal de La Laguna on the island of Tenerife.
 This was due to the fact that this island since the conquest was the most populated, productive and with the highest economic expectations.
 La Laguna would be considered the de facto capital of the archipelago until the official status of the capital of Canary Islands in the city of Santa Cruz de Tenerife was confirmed in the 19th century, due in part to the constant controversies and rivalries between the bourgeoisies of San Cristóbal de La Laguna and Las Palmas de Gran Canaria for the economic, political and institutional hegemony of the archipelago.